kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

 > AI SDK is like an ORM for LLMs.
 It provides a simple interface to interact with different LLM providers, making it easy to switch between them without changing your code.

+> Here is an Gemini AI SDK Cheatsheet: https://patloeber.com/gemini-ai-sdk-cheatsheet.
+It has code snippets to start building with Gemini and the AI SDK.

 ## Generate Text

 Make your first LLM call.